plotly/dash-daq-iv-tracer/README.md

 * Clear Graph button: Clear plot.
 * LED Display: Measured value will be reflected on LED display.

-Click **LEARN MORE** button on the app to learn more about how outputs on your app responds to controls.
+Click the **LEARN MORE** button on the app to learn more about the interactions involved in this app.
-For more detailed explanations please refer to the [blogpost](https://www.dashdaq.io/build-an-i-v-curve-tracer-with-a-keithley-2400-sourcemeter-in-python)
+For more detailed explanations please refer to the [blog post](https://www.dashdaq.io/build-an-i-v-curve-tracer-with-a-keithley-2400-sourcemeter-in-python)

 ## Resources